Last Updated on by

 Remember that external pumps may need to be camouflaged or hidden if you’re looking for a more natural-looking pond area that doesn’t have any visible equipment.
 You might also want your pump to be self-priming (which means that it can draw water to itself).
 If your pump isn’t self-priming, there’s a chance that it may burn up when the power source turns off and on.
 The solution to this is to dig a hole to put the pump below water level, or to install a check-valve which can stop the pump from starting to run dry.
 This may eliminate the necessity of getting a self-priming pump.
 Finally, external pumps aren’t quiet – quite the opposite, in fact – and could disturb any outdoor activities.

-The different types of pumps that our editor has reviewed here today range in price from around $25-35 to $299.
+The different types of pumps reviewed range in price from around $25-35 to $299.
 The kind of pump you choose should be based on the size of your pond, the number of aquatic creatures it sustains, and whether you have a water feature full of mosquito larvae and algae.
-It also depends on whether you have a fountain or a waterfall or some other type of water feature that doesn't have live inhabitants.
+It also depends on whether you have a fountain or a waterfall or some other type of water feature that doesn’t have live inhabitants.
 The smaller price tag will cover pond pumps for the smaller fish-free water features.
 Pond pumps for larger, fish-filled ponds will range in price from about $200 to $400.
-Our editor's choice currently costs $299.

 Your pond pump will need periodic attention so that it will keep operating efficiently and safely for many years to come.
 The most important thing is not to worry about getting your hands wet.
 About once a month (or more, if necessary) check out your pond pump to make sure that no leaves or debris is blocking the inlets.
 If there is give it a rapid cleaning and try to reposition the pump into an area that might have less debris.